-The threat of a home fire is one that most Australians are familiar with, with 2016 being dominated by the threat of potential bush fires due to higher than usual temperatures, dry conditions, strong winds and low levels of rainfall.
+The threat of a home fire is one that most Australians are familiar with, with recent years being dominated by the threat of potential bushfires due to higher than usual temperatures, dry conditions, strong winds and low levels of rainfall.
 Because of this, most people are aware of the safety precautions that need to be followed in order to minimize the risk of a fire spreading from a heater elsewhere.
 But few Australians stop to think about the breathing hazards presented by burning wood in your home.

 Most experts say this stems from the fact that many heaters in the country stick to the bare minimum when it comes to the allowed amounts of emissions required per kilogram of wood burnt, which is a maximum of 2.5 grams.
 In fact, many experts allege that a heater produces more toxic emissions than cigarette smoke and can produce the same amount of emissions of hundreds of SUVS over a period of time.